GStreamer/gstreamer/markdown/application-development/advanced/interfaces.md

 [element-object]: application-development/basics/elements.md#using-an-element-as-a-gobject

-## The URI interface
+## The URI Handler interface

-In all examples so far, we have only supported local files through the “filesrc” element.
-GStreamer, obviously, supports many more location sources.
-However, we don't want applications to need to know any particular element implementation details, such as element names for particular network source types and so on.
-Therefore, there is a URI interface, which can be used to get the source element that supports a particular URI type.
-There is no strict rule for URI naming, but in general we follow naming conventions that others use too.
+In the examples so far, we have only showed support for local files using the “filesrc” element, but GStreamer supports many more location sources.

+GStreamer doesn't require applications to know any `URI` specifics, like what element to use for a particular network source types.
+These details are abstracted by the `GstURIHandler` interface.

+There is no strict rule for `URI` naming, but in general, we follow common-usage naming conventions.
 For example, assuming you have the correct plugins installed, GStreamer supports:

 ```
 file:///<path>/<file>
 http://<host>/<path>/<file>
 mms://<host>/<path>/<file>
+dvb://<CHANNEL>
 ...
 ```

-In order to get the source or sink element supporting a particular URI, use `gst_element_make_from_uri ()`, with the URI type being either `GST_URI_SRC` for a source element, or `GST_URI_SINK` for a sink element.
+In order to get the source or sink element supporting a particular URI, use `gst_element_make_from_uri ()` with `GST_URI_SRC` or `GST_URI_SINK` as `GstURIType` depending in the direction you need.

 You can convert filenames to and from URIs using GLib's `g_filename_to_uri ()` and `g_uri_to_filename ()`.